Locally loop algebras and locally affine Lie algebras: Locally loop algebras

-This can be directly proved using Gabber-Kac Theorem or repeat a similar argument in [ABGP].
-(It was proved for the base field $\Bbb C$ in [ABGP] though.)
-Hence, a centerless Lie 1-torus is isomorphic to a loop algebra, and a Lie 1-torus with nontrivial center is isomorphic to a derived affine Lie algebra, which has always a 1-dimensional center.
-Also, for a Lie 1-torus $\mathcal L = \oplus_{\mu \in \Delta \cup \{0\},\ { m \in \Bbb Z}} \ \mathcal L^m _\mu$,
+Thus, a centerless Lie 1-torus is isomorphic to a loop algebra, and a Lie 1-torus with nontrivial center is isomorphic to a derived affine Lie algebra, which has a 1-dimensional center.